 As a teacher, the officer hopes to educate young people about crime, gangs, drug, violence, and other issues as they arise.
 The last concept is that the law enforcement officer might have more pressing responsibilities but this one is just as important.
 The officer's job is to enforce any laws and be available as a resource to students who may be presently in the juvenile justice system.

 Officers assigned to the SRO program have completed a National Certification with the National Association of School Resource Officers (NASRO), training that took place over 72 hours.
 Presently, the Niles Police Department has one officer assigned to work with all Niles Schools.
-In addition to the single SRO there are other officers who conduct lectures and classroom presentations involving programs such as Stranger Danger, GATE, and Internet Safety.
+In addition to the single SRO there are other officers who conduct lectures and classroom presentations involving programs such as Stranger Danger, Internet Safety, Cyber Bullying and the harms of Vaping.